DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Matrix Operations, Special Matrices, and Matrix Decompositions.md

 A^T = A^{-1}
 $$

-This implies that $ A^T A = AA^T = I $, where $ I $ is the identity matrix.
+This implies that $A^T A = AA^T = I$, where $I$ is the identity matrix.
 Orthogonal matrices represent rotational operations that preserve volume and are pivotal in various transformations and decompositions.

 These special matrices and vectors form the backbone of many mathematical operations and concepts, ensuring efficiency and simplicity in computations.